yaron-zehavi/oauth-native-clients-direct-interation-with-wallet-presentation/draft-zehavi-oauth-native-clients-direct-interation-with-wallet-presentation.md

 Endpoint* as an HTTP REST API, whose response instructs client what information to collect from end-user to satisfy authorization server's policies and requirements.

-OpenID for Verifiable Presentations {{OpenID}} does not issue traditional OAuth tokens as its primary output.
+OpenID for Verifiable Presentations {{OpenID4VP}} does not issue traditional OAuth tokens as its primary output.
 Its main result is rather a VP Token that carries one or more Verifiable Presentations.

 This document is an **extension profile** of FiPA, describing a flow in which